Chinese automaker GAC enters N. American market, but under Dodge marque - NewsBreak

 Chinese automaker GAC enters N. American market, but under Dodge marque

-BEIJING, Sept 30 (Reuters) - Chinese automaker GAC (601238.SS) is exporting China-made sport-utility vehicles to Mexico, in its first massive sales in the North America after years of planning to enter the key market.
+BEIJING (Reuters) - Chinese automaker GAC is exporting China-made sport-utility vehicles to Mexico, in its first massive sales in the North America after years of planning to enter the key market.
 However, the cars are under Dodge marque.

 The “Dodge Journey” SUVs are built based on GAC’s vehicle design and made at its own Hangzhou factory.
 Stellantis will sell them at its dealership network in Mexico, according to a statement.